Now free · 15,000+ checks shipped See what's new →

 Overview

-Loom is a video messaging platform owned by Atlassian, built for asynchronous team communication.
-It records your screen and webcam, auto-generates AI transcripts, and shares via instant links — designed to replace meetings with short video messages.
-Loom is a paid product with a limited free tier (25 videos, 5-minute cap, 720p only).
+Loom is a video messaging platform owned by Atlassian, built for async team communication.
+It records your screen and webcam, writes AI transcripts, and shares with an instant link — the idea is to replace meetings with short videos.
+Loom is a paid product with a limited free tier: 25 videos, a 5-minute cap, and 720p only.

 Feature Comparison